US aesthetic clinic universe, mapped

 How much of the med spa market do the top 10 chains hold?

-Roughly 19 percent of US med spa locations, around 2,140 of an 11,400-site universe, sit inside the top 10 chains by storefront count.
+About 19 percent of US med spa locations sit inside the top 10 chains by storefront count.
 By revenue the share is higher, closer to 30 to 35 percent, because chains concentrate in higher-ticket injectable and body-contouring services.
-By owner count it is lower still, because the long tail is overwhelmingly single-location practices.
+By owner count the share is smaller still, because the long tail is overwhelmingly single-location practices.

 Are most US med spas owned by private equity?